Am I addicted to Alcohol?

 If you have asked ‘Am I an Alcoholic?’ then it is highly likely you are concerned by how much alcohol you currently consume each day.
-As of November 2015, the UK Government recommends men do not consume more than 3-4 units of alcohol per day.
+Since November 2015, the UK Government has recommended men do not consume more than 3-4 units of alcohol per day.
 For women, this limit is set at 2-3 units of alcohol per day.
 This equates to around one strong pint of larger for men or one large glass of wine for women.

-If you drink in excess of this amount then you will be putting your health in the face of unnecessary harm.
-This harm equates to high blood pressures, poor mental health, diabetes and even cancer.
+If you drink in excess of this amount, then you will be putting your health in the face of unnecessary harm.
+This harm could lead to high blood pressure, poor mental health, diabetes and even cancer.

 In this post, we list various signs that may mean you suffer from alcoholism.
 Please do not substitute proper medical advice with the below checklist.
 If you require further assistance, please call Ocean Recovery Centre today on 0800 880 7596.

 What is an alcoholic?

 Alcoholism is also known as alcohol dependency or simply alcohol addiction.
 Alcoholism leads to physical changes to the brain of suffers.
 This means a number of withdrawal symptoms are experienced when alcohol is withdrawn.
 These withdrawal symptoms mean people suffering from alcoholism require an alcohol detox.